fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 ![image](https://user-images.githubusercontent.com/78836373/120309110-0a49f480-c2ff-11eb-9e51-9da253a52101.png)

-- Random Forest result accuracy is already good, in other hand, this model is categorized as strong learner model which causing the model might be only memorizing the data, and not learning the pattern.
-So we want to decrease accuracy score to get a good learner and get more suitable confusion matrix
+- Random Forest result accuracy is already good, in other hand, this model is categorized as **Strong Learner** model which causing the model might be only memorizing the data, and not learning the pattern.
+So we want to decrease accuracy score to get a **Good Learner** and get more suitable confusion matrix

 **MACHINE LEARNING SUMMARY**:
 - From the initial machine learning modelling, there are no overfit result on all over model algorithm